sc-zhang/NGC_Wii_Game_ID/README.md

 ## Introduction
-A simple tool for Wii games which can convert wbf files to wbfs files.
+A simple tool for modifying game name and game id with Wii game image(wbfs/iso) or NGC game image(gcm/iso).

 ## Usage
 Download NGC_Wii_Game_ID.exe in releases, and just run it.